 These chemists also suffer from data deprivation.
 They always complain about difficulty sourcing data from suppliers and elsewhere.
 Intellectual property in expensively derived substance data as well as trade secrets in mixture ingredients are also barriers to getting classification data.

-Exporters also have problems reconfiguring their SDSs for jurisdictions with classification rules different than the GHS and/or different than in their home jurisdictions.
+Exporters also have problems reconfiguring their SDSs for jurisdictions with classification rules different than the GHS and/or different in their home jurisdictions.

 You only need to name ingredients with their proportions to classify a mixture and produce a semi-automated SDS which auto-configures for different jurisdictions and languages.
 With invisible ingredient data sharing there is no need for suppliers to reveal their trade secrets.

-All sharing - both SDS and data - is controlled by SharedSDS licensing which delivers an agreed revenue stream to SharedSDS and the owner of the SDS and data.
+All sharing - both SDS and data - is controlled by SharedSDS licensing which delivers an agreed shared revenue stream to SharedSDS and the owner of the SDS and data.